Transversality and alternating projections for nonconvex sets: Abstract

 \section{Abstract}

-We consider the method of alternating projections for finding a point in the intersection of two possibly nonconvex closed sets.
-We present a local linear convergence result that makes no regularity assumptions on either set (unlike previous results), while at the same time weakening standard transversal intersection assumptions.
-The proof grows out of a study of the slope of a natural nonsmooth coupling function.
-When the two sets are semi-algebraic and bounded, we also prove subsequence convergence to the intersection with no transversality assumption.
+We consider the method of alternating projections for finding a point in the intersection of two closed sets, possibly nonconvex.
+Assuming only the standard transversality condition (or a weaker version thereof), we prove local linear convergence.
+When the two sets are semi-algebraic and bounded, but not necessarily transversal, we nonetheless prove subsequence convergence.

 {\bf Key words:} alternating projections, linear convergence, variational analysis, slope, transversality

 {\bf AMS 2000 Subject Classification:} 49M20, 65K10, 90C30